Today's score

 Local tick habitat

-Mount Ephraim Borough is 63% natural land cover (47% forest, plus open and brushy areas) across its 0.88 sq mi, home to about 4,654 people.
+Mount Ephraim Borough is 63% natural land cover (42% forest, plus open and brushy areas) across its 0.88 sq mi, home to about 4,654 people.
 That makes it the 29th-most wooded of the 36 towns in Camden County.
-Deer ticks live in wooded areas, along trail edges, and in tall grass — the more of that a town has, the more places ticks can quest.
+Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Camden County reports about 32 Lyme cases per 100,000 people a year, the 199th-highest of 210 Northeast counties.
+Camden County reports about 32 Lyme cases per 100,000 people a year, in the top 15% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Mount Ephraim Borough's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Mount Ephraim Borough right now?